 Nestle, demurs from taking credit for an international climate that is ever more critical of the food industry.
 She admits, however, that Food Politics “helped generate more conversation about societal responsibility for creating an environment in which people overeat."

 Nestle notes that she has "a position of independence that is quite rare in this field.
 Because I have tenure, I can say what I think without fear of losing my job.
 And because of the kind of research I do, I don't need federal or private grants to survive.
 And because I've been on federal committees, I have had first hand experience of how the system works.
 I understand that my position is privileged and unique, that's why I feel responsible for doing this kind of work.."

 Nestle came to nutrition in a roundabout way.
 After receiving a PhD in molecular biology from the University of California, Berkeley, she taught at Brandeis University.
 "I was given a nutrition course to teach - and I liked it."

 She continued to teach nutrition, earned an MPH in Public Health Nutrition from Berkeley, and then moved to Washington D.C. as Senior Nutrition Policy Advisor in the US Department of Health and Human Services.
 Her primary responsibility was as managing editor of the 1988 Surgeon General's Report on Nutrition and Health, a landmark review of research linking diet to prevention of heart disease, cancer, and other chronic diseases.
 Says Nestle, "I was constantly at odds with the administration that hired me over issues of scientific integrity.
 That's when I decided to come to NYU."

 Nestle will continue her professorial work and is looking forward to the opportunity to do more teaching as well as to her new appointment as Director of Public Health Initiatives.
 "Everyone is excited about our new MPH program in community public health.
-We hope that it will bring nutrition, food studies, and public health together in an integrated way that will be interesting and useful to students."
+We hope that it will bring nutrition and food studies together in an integrated way that will be interesting and useful to students."